hvoss-techfak/AQGT/README.md

 When evaluating your own dataset using the AQ-GT-A checkpoint without your own annotations, we recommend forcing "alway iconic and stroke" or "always deictic and stroke" annotations in the "synthesize_full.py" modifier section.
 This change helps in creating more complex and expressive gestures.

-As a default, both options, as well as no change in the annotation files, are enabled.
-Therefore, three videos per clip will be created
+As a default, both options, as well as no change in the annotation files are enabled.
+Therefore, three videos per clip will be created.